 Any athlete that sustains a bump, blow, jolt to the head, or a blow to another part of the body with the force transmitted to the head and/or is exhibiting signs and symptoms of concussion MUST be removed from play immediately.
 Even though most concussions appear mild, all concussions are serious and may result in complications including prolonged brain damage and death if not recognized and managed properly.
 A concussion is a brain injury and all brain injuries are serious.
 They are caused by a bump, blow, or jolt to the head, or by a blow to another part of the body with the force transmitted to the head.
 They can range from mild to severe and can disrupt the way the brain normally works.
 In other words, even a "ding" or slight bump on the head can be serious.
 Concussions are invisible and most concussions occur without loss of consciousness.
 Signs and symptoms of concussion may show up right after the injury or may take hours or days to fully appear.
-If your child reports any symptoms of concussion, or if you notice the symptoms or signs of concussion yourself, seek medical attention immediately.
-For the latest information about concussions and symptoms, visit: www.cdc.gov/ConcussionInYouthSports/.
+If your child reports any symptoms of concussion, or if you notice the symptoms or signs of concussions and symptoms, visit: www.cdc.gov/ConcussionInYouthSports/.